-The paper presents an overview of digital art games and the historical background of their aesthetics.
 The Design Science Research method will be used in this project in order to cross-cut such remote fields as the general public and the arthouse world, codes of modern art and the taste of the general public.
 Taking into account that art today is largely interactive, the new game will let its user play around with trends of modern art such as vaporwave, glitch and others, and to create new ones.
 Thus, the project deals with the problem of knowledge cache and cultural segregation that characterizes modern art: being specific to a great extent, it is difficult to access a large segment of the public.

 PostDoctorate Research Project

 Supported by ERDF

 In a collaboration with artists Kristaps Biters and Ieva Vīksne